rettag/sorting-algorithms/README.md

 ---
 ### Purpose
 Sorting algorithms are fundamental to computer science.
 I designed this project to deepen my understanding of these algorithms, their time complexities, and memory usage.
-These algorithms are essential tools in the field, and this project serves as a growing resource and reference for future work.
+These algorithms are essential in my field, and this project serves as a growing resource and reference for the future.

 ### Project Overview
 This project examines several popular sorting algorithms, including: